tikoehle/pytorch_conda_jupyterhub/certificates.md

   - Everyone can download and import CA certificates (browser certificate store vs. system certificate database).
   - Browsers recognize the CA certificate and HTTPS encrypt the connection without prompting the user.
 - **Self-signed**
+  - *Provides Encryption, no Authentication.*
-  - Easy creation, *private DNS domains*, for test usage only.
+  - Easy creation, *private DNS domains*, for dev and test usage only.
-  - Anyone can claim identity.
+  - Anyone can claim identity if he gets the .key and .crt.
   - Browser does not recognize it, must be imported into system cert db.

 ## Self-signed Steps